695 - Albert Okura

 Interesting.

-100-year Tioshi came to work with Albert regularly until he was 99 years old.
+Hundred-year Tioshi came to work with Albert regularly until he was 99 years old.
+Great.

-Well, this is a conversation for 30 years ago, but the whole point of this should be that you go, At this age, I don't have to do it again.
+Well, this is a conversation for 30 years ago, but the whole point of this should be that you go, at this age, I don't have to do it again.
+I believe the

-I believe the uh generation before us or two before us called it retirement,
+generation before us or two before us called it retirement.

-It's like when people look down on sex workers, and you're like, That sex worker is making more in a day than you make in a week at a factory work in an hour.
+It's like when people look down on sex workers and you're like, that sex worker is making more in a day than you make in a week at a factory working an hour.
+Like, what are you?

 It's like, this is the American dream of like,